American Digger (TV series): Controversies

 Professor of anthropology at the University of Florida Susan Gillespie criticized American Digger as well as the National Geographic Channel show "Diggers", saying, "Our main issue is that these shows promote the destruction and selling of artifacts which are part of our cultural heritage and patrimony."

 The American Anthropological Association protested the show's presentation of archaeology as a "treasure-seeking adventure, in which our collective heritage is dug up and sold for monetary gain."
-Ric Savage's column in American Digger Magazine was cancelled.
+Ric Savage's column in American Digger magazine was cancelled.
 The publisher also filed a trademark infringement lawsuit against Viacom.
 Viacom reported that it obtained a license for the trademark.

+The issues regarding American Diggers stretch beyond anthropology.
+Hobby metal detectorists also detest the show, claiming it to be a “disgrace” to the hobby.
+The TV show exaggerates success, encouraging people who would otherwise have no interest in metal detecting to go out and buy expensive equipment.
+The hobbyists say it doesn’t take an expert to know that something about the show doesn’t seem right.
+According to them finding so many rare objects, in quick succession, all on one episode is just not possible.
+American Diggers claiming to be an unscripted reality TV show gives people impressions of the hobby that could be damaging.

 Savage Family Diggers

 In December 2012, Spike TV announced that American Digger would be renamed Savage Family Diggers for its second season premiering January 30, 2013, at 10:30pm.
 The name change better reflects the crew in the second season which adds Savage's wife Rita and son Nick to the dig team.